Denza

 Shenzhen Denza New Energy Co., Ltd., trading as Denza (腾势 (Téngshì)), is an automobile manufacturing company and luxury plug-in electric vehicle brand owned by BYD Auto.

 Denza was founded in May 2010 as a joint venture between BYD and Daimler AG (currently Mercedes-Benz Group).
 In late 2014, its first model, the Denza EV was put on sale in selected Chinese cities only.
 In late 2021, Denza underwent a restructuring as Mercedes-Benz reduced its share to 10%, while BYD held the rest.
 BYD started investing in new models, such as the D9 MPV, the N7 and N9 SUVs and the Z9 full-size car.
 In September 2024, Mercedes-Benz withdrew entirely by transferring its remaining 10% stake to BYD.

 Denza began to export its vehicles in 2024, starting with Southeast Asia.
-In 2025, the brand entered Europe and Middle East.
+In 2025, the brand entered Brazil, Europe and Middle East.
 Export vehicles from BYD's two other luxury subsidiaries, Yangwang and Fangchengbao, are also sold under the Denza brand.